Skip to content

 Phase 1 — Barcode everything (weeks 1–2).
 Scan every packaged food before you eat it.
 The only job here is accuracy: weigh portions, use verified entries, never skip oils or condiments.

 Phase 2 — Build saved recipes (weeks 3–4).
 Take your repeating meals — your standard breakfast, your go-to lunch — and save them as recipes.
 Build once, log as a single tap forever after.
-Since most people eat the same handful of meals most of the time, this cuts logging friction dramatically and makes compliance nearly automatic.
+If you eat a repeating rotation of meals — most people do, to some degree — this cuts logging friction sharply.
+It does not make compliance automatic: in behavioural weight-loss trials, fewer than half of participants were still tracking by week 10.
+Reducing friction buys you time against that drop-off; it doesn’t cancel it.

 Phase 3 — Micronutrient audits (ongoing).
 Each week, review the nutrition report for gaps in vitamin D, magnesium, zinc, and electrolytes.
-If you’re consistently low, adjust meals or discuss supplementation with a clinician.
-Micronutrient reporting is a premium feature, and it’s where the app shifts from calorie counter to genuine nutritional dashboard.
+If you’re consistently low, adjust meals or discuss supplementation with a clinician — do not self-diagnose a deficiency from an app report.
+Micronutrient reporting is a Premium feature, and it’s where the app shifts from calorie counter towards nutritional dashboard, but it is also the least validated layer: the JMIR validation study found sodium and cholesterol figures roughly half the reference values.
+Use the trend, not the absolute number.

 Premium vs. free: what you actually need

-Pricing changes over time, so confirm the current figure in-app before subscribing.
 The honest verdict: the barcode scanner is the feature that decides whether you keep logging at all — it’s the difference between two minutes per meal and twenty.
-If accuracy and consistency matter to you, premium pays for itself in adherence.
+If accuracy and consistency matter to you, Premium may pay for itself in adherence.
 If you’re still testing whether you’ll use the app, start free and upgrade only once the habit sticks.

 Is logging worth the hassle?
 The honest trade-offs